Thanks to its seamless transport connections to other Swiss destinations, Zurich is often overlooked as a worthy destination in its own right.

 - By air: Zurich is home to a large, international airport.
 Zurich airport is just about 12 kilometres (7 miles) from the city centre.

 - By train: Zurich station is one of the busiest in Europe and has excellent connections to cities all over Europe.
-Depending on the train, it’ll take about 4.5 hours to get to Zurich from Paris, around 4 hours from Milan, 8.5 hours from Amsterdam and then from Munich, around 5 hours.
+Depending on the train, it’ll take about 4.5 hours to get to Zurich from Paris, around 4 hours from Milan, 8.5 hours from Amsterdam and around 5 hours from Munich.

 How to get from Zurich airport to city centre